 The Disaster Recovery Center (DRC) located in the Cole County/Jefferson City Emergency Management Office at 1736 Southridge Drive in Jefferson City has closed.

 September 9 was the deadline to register for disaster assistance from FEMA and the U.S. Small Business Administration.
-In the event a disaster survivor receives a denial letter and wishes to appeal, they are encouraged to proceed with instructions in the denial letter or call 1-800-621-3362 or go online www.DisasterAssistance.gov for further assistance.
+In the event a disaster survivor receives a denial letter and wishes to appeal, they are encouraged to proceed with instructions in the denial letter or call 1-800-621-3362 or go online www.DisasterAssistance.gov for further assistance; or contact Catholic Charities for further assistance.

 Those impacted by the tornado and/or flooding can also obtain materials and items to help them in this time of need.
 Please note: The Community Distribution Center at Capital West Christian Event Center at 1315 Fairgrounds Road in Jefferson City has closed.
 Alternative Points of Distributions with available items are listed on the flyer below.
 Items for disaster survivors include food, clothing, personal hygiene products, cleaning supplies, paper products, home goods and more.